-Modeling Injected Interstitial Effects on Void Swelling in Heavy Ion Irradiation Experiments Michael Short, Derek Gaston, Miaomiao Jin, Lin Shao, Frank Garner May 13, 2015
+Modeling of Injected Interstitial Effects on Void Swelling in Self-Ion Irradiation Experiments Michael Short, Derek Gaston, Miaomiao Jin, Lin Shao, Frank Garner May 13, 2015

 Abstract

-Heavy ion irradiations are often used to accelerate otherwise slow and expensive neutron irradiation experiments.
+Heavy ion irradiations at accelerated displacement rates are often used to to simulate slow and expensive neutron irradiation experiments.
 However, many differences in the resultant modes of damage arise due to unique aspects of heavy ion irradiation.
-One such difference manifests itself as a double peak in void swelling, away from the region of peak damage (DPA).
-We show using finite element method simulations of the point defect kinetics equations that it is due to a combination of two separate effects: 1) suppresion of void swelling due to injected interstitials, and 2) preferential sinking of interstitials to the free material surface.
-Recently published experimental results are re-interpreted to show the existence of this effect.
-The double peak swelling is also predicted to disappear at higher temperatures.
-Care should therefore be taken when taking data from the “uniform” area outside the Bragg peak of ion irradiation experiments, as it is shown not to be as uniform as previously believed.
+One such difference was recently shown in pure iron to manifest itself as a double peak in void swelling, with both peaks located away from the region of peak damage (DPA).
+In other cases involving a variety of ferritic alloys there is often only a single peak in swelling vs. depth that is located very near the ion-incident surface.
+We show using finite element method simulations of the point defect kinetics equations that these behaviors arise due to a combination of three separate effects: 1) suppression of void swelling due to injected interstitials, and 2) preferential sinking of interstitials to the ion-incident surface, and 3) forward scattering of displaced atoms, the first two being very sensitive to irradiation temperature and atomic displacement rate.
+Care should therefore be taken in collection and interpreting of data from the depth range outside the Bragg peak of ion irradiation experiments, as it is shown to be more complex than previously envisioned.

 1. Introduction

 Charged particle irradiation is frequently used to simulate the effect of neutron irradiation on microstructural evolution of reactor structural alloys, but is generally conducted at much higher displacement rates in order to compress the time required to reach very high dpa levels needed to observe phenomena such as neutron-induced void swelling and embrittlement [?].
 Even when optimized to maximize the simulation of void swelling, however, there is not a one-to-one correspondence between the microstructure, especially for swelling observed under both neutron and ion irradiation.

 The primary reasons for the lack of direct correspondence between ion and neutron-induced swelling levels are various consequences of the increased dpa rate, the very short ranges of the bombarding ion, the consequences of strong gradients in dpa rate along the ion range and the local defect imbalances that arise from the bombarding ion [?,?,?,?,?,?,?,?,?,?,?].
-Additionally, there are other second-order effects such as ion-induced sputtering [?,?] and swelling-induced compressive states in the thin irradiated film [?,?].
+Additionally, there are other second-order effects such as ion-induced sputtering [?,?] and swelling-induced compressive states in the thin irradiated film that produce a one-dimensional (not three-dimensional as in the neutron irradiation case) flow of material toward the ion-incident surface [?,?].
 All of these processes can be described as "neutron-atypical" effects.

 Swelling of both neutron and ion irradiated metals has been shown to often exhibit an incubation period before the onset of steady-state swelling. and this incubation period has been shown to be strongly dependent on the dpa rate even in the absence of microchemical evolution [?,?,?,?].
 In many alloys the onset of swelling requires that a microchemical evolution involving segregation and precipitation first occur, but the rate constants involved in the point defect and precipitation sequences are usually rather different, producing different incubation behavior at different dpa rates.
-The very short ion ranges not only allow a strong influence of the specimen surface on defect loss and dislocation loss that are atypical of neutron irradiation, but the strong gradients in dpa rate along the ion range provide an internal rate effect on defect production [?], and also provide a driving force for elemental segregation along the ion path [?], thereby influencing the microchemical evolution that often precedes swelling.
+The very short ion ranges not only allow a strong influence of the specimen surface on defect loss and dislocation loss that are atypical of neutron irradiation, but the strong gradients in dpa rate along the ion range provide an internal rate effect on defect production [?], and also provide a driving force for elemental segregation along the ion path [?], thereby influencing the microchemical evolution that often precedes the onset of swelling.